Major developments in China’s surging restructuring market

 The Opinion adopts the concept of modified universalism, giving priority to fair distribution but also taking into consideration the interests of domestic creditors.
 Only after distribution to priority claims in accordance with mainland Chinse bankruptcy law (ie, employees’ salary, tax and secured claims) can the remaining assets of the debtor be further distributed to creditors on a pari-passu basis pursuant to the Hong Kong proceedings.

-The Opinion is a milestone for the long-waited cooperation between mainland China and Hong Kong; however, as a non-statutory arrangement document, it only draws an outline for deeper cooperation and awaits the provision of a detailed mechanism.
+The Opinion is a milestone for the long-awaited cooperation between mainland China and Hong Kong; however, as a non-statutory arrangement document, it only draws an outline for deeper cooperation and awaits the provision of a detailed mechanism.
 For example, the Opinion allows a Hong Kong administrator or creditors to apply to have a mainland Chinese administrator appointed by a mainland Chinese court, but it is silent on ancillary proceedings.
 The Opinion also mentions parallel proceedings between the two places without identifying the main or non-main proceedings.

 In general, although many issues remain unresolved compared with the UNCITRAL Model Law, the Minutes and the Opinion demonstrate China’s active response to the rapid development of global economic activities and its efforts to further deepen international cooperation.